tymyrddin/blue-dfir/source/docs/notes/linux.md

 * Avoid conflicts when using multiple terminal windows on the same system
 * Include root and non-root command history

-Note: Using basic Bash shell history as an audit trail is rudimentary.
 Important information, such as the command completion time, the working directory where the command was executed, and the return code, are not logged.
 The Bash history is also not a tamper-resistant system: the examiner can easily modify or delete the history.

 Some shells, such as `zsh`, have additional history features that allow for the logging of elapsed time.
 Other proposed solutions to improve shell logging include the use of `PS1`, `PROMPT_COMMAND`, `trap` and `DEBUG`, and key bindings to modify a command before executing.
 Using `sudo logging`; `auditd logging`; or special scripts, such as [Bash-Preexec](https://github.com/rcaloras/bash-preexec), can also improve command line logging.